wso2-extensions/apim-handler-pingai/DEVELOPER_GUIDE.md

    attack list memory      : configured 128.00 MB, used 25.60 MB, free 102.40 MB
     ```

-    If ASE is not in sideband mode, then stop ASE and change the mode by editing the
+    If the ASE is not in sideband mode, stop the ASE, set mode as **sideband** in the
-    */opt/pingidentity/ase/config/ase.conf* file.
-Set mode as **sideband** and start ASE.
+    */opt/pingidentity/ase/config/ase.conf* file, and start ASE.

 - **Enable sideband authentication.**

-  For a secure communication between WSO2 gateway and ASE, enable sideband authentication by entering the following
+  For a secure communication between WSO2 Gateway and the ASE, enable sideband authentication by entering the following
   command in the ASE command line:
    ```
     # ./bin/cli.sh -u admin -p admin enable_sideband_authentication
    ```

-- **Generate sideband authentication token.**
+- **Generate a sideband authentication token.**

-   A token is required for WSO2 gateway to authenticate with ASE.
-To generate the token in ASE, enter the following
+   A token is required for WSO2 Gateway to authenticate with the ASE.
+To generate the token in the ASE, enter the following
    command in the ASE command line:
    ```
    # ./bin/cli.sh -u admin -p admin create_sideband_token
    ```
    Save the generated authentication token for further use.

-- **Add the certificate of ASE to WSO2 client keystore.**
+- **Add the certificate of the ASE to the WSO2 client keystore.**

-    User *wso2carbon* as the default keystore password.
+    Use *wso2carbon* as the default keystore password.
    ```
     keytool -importcert -file <certificate_name>.cer -keystore <APIM_HOME>/repository/resources/security/client-truststore.jks -alias "Alias"
    ```

-## Deploy WSO2 Extension with Ping Intelligence
+## Deploy WSO2 Extension with PingIntelligence

-### For System admin
+### For System Admin

-1. Add the JAR file of the extension to the directory **<APIM_HOME>/repository/components/dropins**.
+1. Add the JAR file of the extension to the **<APIM_HOME>/repository/components/dropins** directory.

-    Name of the JAR should be *org.wso2.carbon.apimgt.securityenforcer-\<version>.jar*
+    The name of the JAR should be *org.wso2.carbon.apimgt.securityenforcer-\<version>.jar*

-2. Add the bare minimum configurations to the *api-manager.xml* within the tag \<APIManager>, which can be found in
+2. Add the bare minimum configurations to the **<PRODUCT_HOME>/repository/conf/api-manager.xml** file within the \<APIManager> tag.
-**<PRODUCT_HOME>/repository/conf** folder.

     ```
     <PingAISecurityHandler>